-The mayor will also wear green each week to bring attention to this issue.
 The green ribbon that signifies support for mental health will be displayed on the Knox County Government Facebook Page's cover photo.

 "Bringing attention to mental health is something I care deeply about," said Mayor Jacobs.
 "We must remove the stigma surrounding mental health issues.
 Mental health has a wide-ranging impact on our wellbeing as individuals and as a community.
 Just as we encourage each other to take care of our bodies and our physical health, we cannot afford to ignore our mental, emotional and behavioral health."